 If you answered their question the first time, but your preschooler is continuing, that might mean you misunderstood them.

-A child that continues to ask the same question might not be getting the response they want.
+A child who continues to ask the same question might not get the response they want.

 Your first explanation is not always the clearest.

 When a preschooler continues asking questions, especially the same question, it is a sign that you were not clear enough in your first explanation.

 Also – asking questions will help your child solve problems in the future.